denyncrawford/deno-figlet/README.md

 })

 ```

 You will get an awesome Doom Figlet :heart: :gun:.

 ## :crown: Contributing

 This project is 100% OpenSource, so you can help me with:

-- If you are brave enough to write your own font, go ahead and make a PR.
+- **If you are brave enough to write your own font, go ahead and make a PR.**

+  - **Once you have your font ready to go**:

+    - Put the font.flf into the `./src/fonts/`
+    - Perform the bundle with `deno run -A ./lib/fontBundler.js`
+    - Check if the bundle is ok on `./dist/fonts/_font.flf`

+  - **Then commit and make a PR**.

-- Bug Report.
+- **Bug Report**.
-- Ideas and gerneal PR's
+- **Ideas and contributing in general**

 ## :pencil: TO DO

-- Cahainable text on methods.
+- Chainable text on methods.
 - More than one spacebar. not:(trim).
 - SyncText method.

+## :clipboard: Changes

+- Now the deno-figlet comes with a font bundler to parse all fonts into ESM modules.
+It makes importing and manipulating them a lot easier, but the fonts must still be written in FIGfont format.

+- You can now import the fonts separately to play with them however you want.

+    ```javascript
+    import { fontName } from 'https:/deno.land/x/deno-figlet/dist/fonts/mod.js'
+    ```

+    **OR**

+    ```javascript
+    import font from 'https:/deno.land/x/deno-figlet/dist/fonts/_font_name.js'
+    ```

 # :pushpin: Of Interest